maximgeller/projects/fake_news_naive_bayes/tutorial.md

 In this tutorial we'll be doing the same thing, but with news stories!
 ### The Bag of Words Model
 In order to classify news as fake or not, our model needs a vocabulary!
 This is where our bag of words comes in.
 In this project, we'll be using sklearn's CountVectorizer in order to convert our text into a dictionary that maps every unique word to the number of times it appears in the data.
-This feature extractor will also *convert the words into vectors* that we can fit to our model.
+This feature extractor will also *convert the words into vectors* that we can fit to our model. <br/>
+Think about it this way: your brain generally finds patterns in the language of spammy emails versus ones that are actually important to you.
+You have a bag of words for the emails that tend to end up in your inbox, and another separate bag for those that go to your spam.
+Our model works the same way